richkuz/schema-tools/docs/ai-log/ai-log.md

 - Started the project on Sep 15
 - Released the project on Oct 13 on RubyGems - https://rubygems.org/gems/schema-tools (technically released sooner, but v1.0.6 is the first good version)
 - Used only Cursor CLI and occasionally Gemini for research.
+- Used "vanilla" Cursor CLI, no additional .md files or .cursorrules files other than the README.md.
 - Used 202M tokens, $60 total spend (all included in my $20/mo personal subscription)
 - 292 total Cursor CLI prompts - [Full Prompt Log](history_clean.csv)
 - [126 commits](https://github.com/richkuz/schema-tools/commits/main/) on schema-tools, [11 commits](https://github.com/richkuz/schema-tools-sample-app/commits/main/) on schema-tools-sample-app